-Introduced shrub is present on site, including a small amount of planting within a public seating area adjacent to Queens Dock to the north of the site.
-This area is highly managed, with no native species evident.
+Introduced shrub is present on site, including a narrow linear strip between car parking sections in the centre of the site and a small amount of planting within a public seating area adjacent to Queens Dock to the north of the site.
+These areas are highly managed, with no native species evident.

-The paved areas on site feature ornamental tree planting set at regular intervals.
+The paved areas to the north and centre of the site feature ornamental tree planting set at regular intervals.
 The trees are all of a similar size and age, and are maples (Acer spp).
 To the east of the site on the eastern side of the bridge are three ash (Fraxinus excelsior) trees which are planted in a stone cobbled area.
 Due to the size and structure of the trees on site they are not considered to be suitable for supporting bat roosts.